Komrod/web-servo/README.md

   ws.setDir('../somedir/').start();
 ```

-**For normal HTTP files:**
+**For regular HTTP files:**
-When a client request an URL, the server will return the content of the file to the client, if the extension does not match with the script file extension (by default .xjs).
+When a client request an URL, the server will return the content of the file to the client, if the extension does not match with the node script file extension (by default .xjs).
 The returned mime type depends on the file extension.

-**For node script:**
+**For node JS script:**
 When the client request an URL with the script extension (by default .xjs), the server will execute JS script and return the result as HTML.
 The server will not stop even if there is an error in the script but will return the 500 error page.
 There is an additional "debug" option which track the syntax error in the console.

-**For unknown files:**
+**For non existing files:**
 If file is not here, server will return the 404 error page.

-Example XJS script that returns HTML:
+Example of node JS script that returns HTML:
 ```
   // As this script runs in the server, this will show in the console console.log('test');